 Is the Great Barrier Reef dangerous?

-	In general, no. In fact, snorkeling in general is quite safe, and snorkeling at the Great Barrier Reef in particular is extra safe.
+In general, no. In fact, snorkeling in general is quite safe, and the Great Barrier Reef in particular is extra safe.
 Since it is such a popular tourist destination, there are rules and regulations in place to ensure that any businesses that take people on tour are following safety guidelines.

 Let’s talk a little bit about the Great Barrier Reef to give you an idea of what you’re dealing with.
 Anything with the word “Great” in its name should give you a heads up about what to expect.
 The Great Barrier Reef doesn’t disappoint; it comprises 3,000 smaller reefs and 600 islands, making it the largest coral reef system globally.

 The reef is expansive and stretches 1,430 mi (2,300 km) along the Queensland coast of northeast Australia.
 For reference, this reef covers a similar area as that of Italy, Germany, or Japan.

 Another cool fact: the Great Barrier Reef is so large that it’s one of a few living organisms that can be seen from space and is considered a must-visit for people who love nature.

 Australia is known for being blisteringly hot, so why not cool off in the water?
 The water temperature at the Great Barrier Reef is enjoyable year-round, so it’s always a good time to visit.
 Plus, the underwater views and marine life are vibrant and active which makes it a joy to observe.